corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/tutorial-cordapp.md

 To start the nodes and the sample CorDapp, run the command that corresponds to your operating system:

-* Unix/Mac OSX: `./build/nodes/runnodes`
+* Unix/macOS: `./build/nodes/runnodes`
 * Windows: `.\build\nodes\runnodes.bat`

 Start a Spring Boot server for each node by opening a terminal/command prompt for each node and entering the following command, replacing `X` with `A` and `B`.

-* Unix/Mac OSX: `./gradlew runPartyXServer`
+* Unix/macOS: `./gradlew runPartyXServer`
 * Windows: `gradlew.bat runPartyXServer`

 Look for the `Started Server in X seconds` message &mdash; don’t rely on the % indicator.

 {{< warning >}}
-On Unix/Mac OSX, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.
+On Unix/macOS, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.
 You can run `workflows-java/build/nodes/runnodes --headless` to prevent each server from opening in a new terminal window.
 To interact with the nodes, you will need to use ssh, see [Node shell]({{< relref "../../../../../../en/platform/corda/4.7/enterprise/node/operating/shell.md" >}}).
 {{< /warning >}}